Types of Financial Aid and Assistance

 Prospective and continuing students may contact the department of their major or performance arts program administrators for scholarship assistance.
 Through a number of the instructional units at the University, various types of academic scholarships are available.
 These scholarships are awarded directly by the sponsoring units, which should be contacted directly through information numbers referenced in this document.

-As other programs become available at the University, students should contact the Office of Student Financial Assistance directly for pertinent information.
+As other programs become available at the University, students should contact the Office of Student Financial Success directly for pertinent information.

 Financial Aid Eligibility Requirements